A collection of small, orange pumpkins scattered on a rustic white wooden surface, with a blurred background emphasizing the foreground pumpkins.

 It’s a story that needs to be told.

 So instead of talking about decorating right now?
-Instead of showing you a mantel or a coffee table or a staircase or front porch festooned with pumpkins and leaves and lanterns and garland.
+Instead of showing you a mantel or a coffee table or a staircase or all of my fall front porches through the years.

 Instead?